Prag8855/aab/content/guides/moving-in.md

 ### Install light fixtures

 Most apartments come without light fixtures.
 You must buy your own and install them.
-A *Handwerker* can install them for you.
-Find one on [Kleinanzeigen](https://www.kleinanzeigen.de/s-berlin/handwerker/k0l3331).
+A *Handwerker* can install them for you for around 120€.[^14] You can find cheaper ones on [Kleinanzeigen](https://www.kleinanzeigen.de/s-berlin/handwerker/k0l3331) on [TaskRabbit](https://www.taskrabbit.com/).

 ### Change your address